raspberrypilearning/club-mentoring/en/step_4.md

 title: Examples of culturally responsive mentoring practices
 ---

-+ Drawing on young peoples’ cultural knowledge and experiences to inform their learning
++ Using young people's own culture and experiences to help them learn.
-+ Providing opportunities for creator's to choose personally meaningful projects and to express their own cultural identities
++ Letting creators pick projects that matter to them and show their cultural identity.
-+ Exploring issues of social justice and bias
++ Talking about fairness, social issues, and bias.
-+ Using equitable guidance approaches, such as open-ended, inquiry-led activities and discussion-based collaborative tasks
+Using fair teaching methods, like open-ended questions and group discussions.
++ Showing different cultures in learning materials and making sure everyone can use them.
 + Providing inclusive representations of a range of cultures, and making sure learning materials are accessible
++ Using less structured guidance approaches, such as open-ended, exploratory activities and collaborative tasks that encourage discussion

 --- /collapse ---